mongodb/docs/source/includes/api/list-tables/admin-blockstore-create-request-documents.rst

    * - labels
      - array of strings
-     - Array of tags to manage which
-       :term:`backup jobs <backup job>` |onprem| can assign to which :term:`blockstores <blockstore>`.
+     - *Optional.* Array of tags to manage which :term:`backup jobs <backup job>` |onprem| can assign to which :term:`blockstores <blockstore>`.

-   * - links
-     - array of objects
-     - .. include:: /includes/api/links-explanation.rst
+       Setting these tags limits which backup jobs this blockstore can process.
+If omitted, this blockstore can only process backup jobs for projects that do not use labels to filter their jobs.

    * - loadFactor
      - number
-     - A positive, non-zero integer that expresses how much backup work this :term:`snapshot store` should perform compared to another snapshot store.
+     - *Optional.* A positive, non-zero integer that expresses how much backup work this :term:`snapshot store` should perform compared to another snapshot store.
 This option is needed only if more than one snapshot store is in use.

        .. seealso::